-Cause-The County was unaware its policies and procedures lacked critical elements related to IT security and did not evaluate its policies and procedures against current IT standards and best practices.
+Cause-The County was unaware that its policies and procedures lacked critical elements related to its IT security and had not evaluated them against current IT standards and best practices.

-Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT resources, the County needs to further develop its policies and procedures over IT security.
+Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT resources, the County needs to further develop its IT security policies and procedures.
+The County should review these policies and procedures against current IT standards and best practices, update them where needed, and implement them county-wide, as appropriate.
+Further, the County should train staff on the policies and procedures.
 The information below provides guidance and best practices to help the County achieve this objective.